 The second pane is the functions pane, which lists all of the currently defined functions in the project that the user has available to him or her.
 These are all essentially helper functions, which are generally meant to be used in the “action” part of widgets’ properties.
 At the moment, this pane does nothing but display the name of the existing functions, but in the future, I would also have a display that shows the user an example of how to use whichever function is selected, or alternatively, shows the definition of the function.
 The user also has the option to remove any existing functions through a “Remove” button, in case he or she made a mistake in defining the function.
 In order to add functions to the list (and to the project), the user must define and add the function through the options and parameters panes.

 Third, the parameters pane is where all of the properties for a particular widget appear.
 The parameters, or properties, appear as name-value pairs, with the name describing the property that the user is defining, and the value being an empty text field through which the user can specify a value.
-The contents of the parameter pane – that is, which name-value pairs appear – varies depending on the which option is selected from the options pane.
+The contents of the parameter pane – that is, which name-value pairs appear – varies depending on which option is selected from the options pane.
 Lastly, above the parameters, is an “Add” button, which takes the widget defined in the pane and commits it to the underlying structure, if possible.
 Upon a successful addition, the properties are cleared, and the hierarchy and preview panes are updated.

 The fourth pane is the hierarchy pane, in which the current list of existing widgets is displayed.
 Naturally, the list starts off as empty, but as the user adds widgets to the project, the names of the widgets are displayed in the list, in the order in which they will appear in both the code and the Android app.
 At the top of the pane is also a field for the current activity or class name, which by default, is “MyActivity”.
 If the user wants to give their activity a different name, they can alter it here.
 At the bottom of the pane are three buttons: “Up”, “Down”, and “Remove”, which allow the user to manipulate the placement of the widgets.
 “Up” moves the currently selected widget (if there is one) up one, “Down” moves it down one, and “Remove” deletes it from the project.
-Any changes made by these buttons is automatically reflected in the preview pane.
+Any changes made by these buttons are automatically reflected in the preview pane.
 In the future, this pane would most likely be replaced by a graphical layout designer of some sort, in which the user can simply drag and drop the different widgets in order to specify their placement in the app.
 Because implementing that is difficult, however, the current design simply lists the widgets in vertical order, and allows the user to manipulate their vertical placement.

 Finally, the fifth pane is the preview pane, which shows the user a preview of the Java code associated with the project.
 Because users have the edit the code (though the changes are not actually reflected), the pane also includes a “Refresh” button to restore the state of the code, or in cases where the code may not be updated for some reason, the button updates the display.